forthy42/net2o/wiki/squid.md

 the information age), into a tradeable currency, and thereby make this work valuable.
 Instead of financing startups, which are classical economy, the intial $quid offer goes into work for the public.

+What's missing for a real fiat money: There's no way to actually remove coins out of the system to reduce the money supply.
+The authorities (and the market) that grant projects with funding can only create money, not take it out of the system.
+But a coin system works the same way: you can mint coins, and they are going to last.

 _Ah, yes, and penguins eat squids, too._